 4 hours 9000 KRW (on tourist roads 17000 KRW!)

 – After 4/5 change – 4 hours free for hair accessories

 – Korean traditional hats: 3000KRW

 – handbag or skirt accessory: 1000KRW

 We stored our clothes and other things we had with us to the locker in the shop and wandered off to the Gyeonbokgung Palace, which was just a 2-minute walk away.
-The 4 hour rental was just enough for us to spend 1.5 hour at the palace as well as similar amount of time at Bukchon Hanok Village.
+The 4-hour rental was just enough for us to spend 1.5 hours at the palace as well as a similar amount of time at Bukchon Hanok Village.
 The only time we felt out of place was when we went to a bakery to get some sandwiches for lunch.
-Otherwise we entered everywhere for free and had a blast!
+Otherwise, we entered everywhere for free and had a blast!
 A lot of strangers approached me as well and wanted to take photos with me.
 Looks like I rented a good hanbok hehe!

 Renting hanbok to walk around Gyeonbokgung palace and Bukchon Hanok Village was really a highlight of our trip and if there is anything you need to do while you are in South Korea‘s capital, it’s going to a hanbok rental.